MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SecOpsOverrideRule.md

 ## SYNOPSIS
 This cmdlet is available only in Security & Compliance PowerShell.
 For more information, see [Security & Compliance PowerShell](https://learn.microsoft.com/powershell/exchange/scc-powershell).

 Use the Set-SecOpsOverrideRule cmdlet to modify SecOps mailbox override rules to bypass Exchange Online Protection filtering.
-For more information, see [Configure the delivery of third-party phishing simulations to users and unfiltered messages to SecOps mailboxes](https://learn.microsoft.com/microsoft-365/security/office-365-security/skip-filtering-phising-simulations-sec-ops-mailboxes).
+For more information, see [Configure the advanced delivery policy for third-party phishing simulations and email delivery to SecOps mailboxes](https://learn.microsoft.com/microsoft-365/security/office-365-security/advanced-delivery-policy-configure).

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).